Franklin Elementary School

 - Math Proficiency Highest math proficiency (Top 5%)

-- Franklin Elementary School's student population of 345 students has declined by 9% over five school years.
+- Franklin Elementary School's student population of 347 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 1-5|